ATI Indexation Factor

 The ATI indexation factor is calculated with reference to the trend all employees AWE figure for the December quarter (November reference period) published by the ABS and is used in the calculation of assessments where required from the following 1 July.

 The ATI indexation factor is used to set a parent’s provisional income when the latest year’s tax assessment is not available.
-This usually occurs at the start of a financial year and continues until the parent’s tax return is lodged and assessed.
+Provisional income is commonly used at the start of a financial year and may continue until the parent’s tax return is lodged and assessed.

-The system takes the most recent confirmed income and updates it using wage growth.
-This updated figure is then used as the parent’s income in the child support formula.
+Services Australia takes the most recent confirmed income and updates it using wage growth.
+The indexed figure for adjusted taxable income is then used as the parent’s income in the child support formula.

-This keeps assessments current without waiting for tax returns.
-It also ensures a parent cannot rely on an outdated income figure while delaying lodgement.
+The wage adjustment keeps assessments current without waiting for tax returns.
+Indexation also reduces a parent’s ability to benefit from an outdated income figure by delaying lodgement.

-Once the tax return is lodged and assessed, the provisional income is replaced with the actual ATI.
-The assessment is then recalculated for the relevant period, which may result in arrears or an overpayment adjustment.
+Once the tax return is lodged and assessed, the provisional income may be replaced with the actual ATI.
+The amendment date depends on whether the return was lodged on time and whether the actual ATI is higher or lower, so the change may result in arrears or an overpayment adjustment.

 A new child support period starts on 1 July.
 A parent’s most recent assessed income is $70,000 from the previous year, but their latest tax return has not yet been processed.

 The ATI indexation factor is 1.035.
-The system calculates a provisional income of $72,450 and uses that figure in the assessment.
+Services Australia calculates a provisional income of $72,450 and uses that figure in the assessment.

-When the parent later lodges their tax return, the assessment is updated using the actual income.
+When the parent later lodges their tax return on time, the assessment is updated using the actual income from the start of the child support period.
 Any difference between the provisional and actual figures is corrected through arrears or a credit.